 You can also visit a nearby Apple Store with your ID, or phone Apple on 0800 048 0408 in the UK, 800–692–7753 in the US or 133-622 in Australia.

 Assuming you're accepted you can then go ahead and order your devices.
-You can also purchase items for other people, but to make sure this system doesn't get abused Apple limits you to one desktop per academic year, one Mac mini, one notebook, two iPads, two displays and two pieces of software with the discounts.
+You can purchase items up to Apple's limits of one desktop per academic year, one Mac mini, one notebook, two iPads, two displays and two pieces of software with the discounts.